ljsabc/MangaLineExtraction_PyTorch/README.md

 ### Credit:

++ Xueting Liu and Tien-Tsin Wong, who contributed this work
-Wenliang Wu, who inspired me to port this great thing to PyTorch
++ Wenliang Wu, who inspired me to port this great thing to PyTorch
++ Toda Erika, where the project name comes from